 |9 a.m. – 5 p.m.||Tuesday, Wednesday, and Thursday|

 Families who are not already clients of MESA can come to the food pantry to check eligibility and register for assistance.

 The Emergency Food Assistance Program (TEFAP) is a Federal program of the U.S. Department of Agriculture (USDA) that distributes federally supplied commodities such as canned and frozen food to eligible households.
 Eligibility in this program is based on recipient income; distribution is limited to one time per month per family. *from the Blue Ridge Area Food Bank website

-On the fourth Saturday of every month, MESA gives this USDA food to its eligible recipients at Beth Carr Baptist Church on Ruth Rd in Madison, Va.
+On the Second Saturday of every month, MESA gives this USDA food to its eligible recipients at Beth Carr Baptist Church on Ruth Rd in Madison, Va.
 If you do not know if you are eligible, you can come to MESA to find out and to enroll in the program.